3 Ways to Fix Bad Pool Header in Windows 10

 Method 3: Get rid of your Anti Malware software

-I have spoken very highly about software such as Malware Bytes before, but for this issue, they need to hit the road.
-They might have been behind the bad pool header all along, who knows!
+get rid of anti malware softwareI have spoken highly about software such as Malware Bytes before, but they need to hit the road for this issue.
+They might have been behind the lousy pool header all along; who knows?
 So go into the control panel, and click on the uninstall programs option.
-Go to the anti-malware tool that you have downloaded in recent memory, and uninstall it from there.
+Go to the anti-malware tool you downloaded in recent memory, and uninstall it.

 {Solved} Fix Unmountable Boot Volume (STOP: 0x000000ED)